About video campaigns

-Available video ad formats include TrueView in-stream ads, TrueView video discovery ads, and bumper ads.
-TrueView video discovery ads can only appear on YouTube.
+Available video ad formats include in-stream ads, video discovery ads, non-skippable in-stream ads, outstream ads, and bumper ads.
+Video discovery ads can only appear on YouTube.

 Outstream ads show on partner sites.
 These ads are only available on mobile and tablet and are designed to help make it easier for users to tap to play your video.
 Outstream ads can help increase brand awareness by extending your reach beyond YouTube.